Kevon Seymour: Baltimore Ravens

 On September 15, 2021, Seymour was signed to the Baltimore Ravens' practice squad.
 On October 2, 2021, Seymour was promoted to the active roster then promoted back to the practice squad.
 On November 27, 2021, Seymour was promoted to the active roster.
 He was placed on the reserve/COVID-19 list by the Ravens on November 29, 2021.
 On December 8, 2021, Seymour was activated from reserve/COVID-19 list by the Ravens.
 On January 17, 2022, Seymour signed a one-year contract extension with the Ravens.
 He was released on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on October 1.
 Seymour was waived on November 2, 2022 and re-signed to the practice squad.

 Washington Commanders

 Seymour signed with the practice squad of the Washington Commanders on September 17, 2024.
 He was suspended for six games on October 22, for violating the league's performance enhancing substance policy.

-On March 14, 2025, Seymour re-signed with the Commanders on a one-year, $3 million contract.
+On March 14, 2025, Seymour re-signed with the Commanders on a one-year contract worth a maximum of $1,170,000.
 He was placed on injured reserve on August 11, and released with an injury settlement on August 20.
+The Commanders signed Seymour to their practice squad on December 10.